cocos/cocos-docs/en/physics/character-controller/index.md

 There is no physics effect between character controllers, and this feature will be added in the future version.

-### Contact Offset
+### Skin Width

-The **Contact Offset** property allows slight penetration between a character controller and a collider to avoid shaking or stuck.
+The **Skin Width** property allows slight penetration between a character controller and a collider to avoid shaking or stuck.

 It is usually a small, floating number above zero.

-If stuck frequently, you can adjust the **Contact Offset** to a large number to avoid precision problems with floating-point numbers.
+If stuck frequently, you can adjust the **Skin Width** to a large number to avoid precision problems with floating-point numbers.

 ## Example